The first cannabis consumption lounges in Nevada will be opening—eventually.

 Alexander said he thinks it’ll be a year or so until a lounge becomes feasible.

-Still, he said, he’s excited for it because he believes it’s necessary and has [believed such] since recreational marijuana was first legalized in the state.
+Still, he said, he’s excited for it because he believes it’s necessary and has since recreational marijuana was first legalized in the state.

 “Our facility is purpose-built with the evolution of this industry in mind,” Alexander said.
 “I’ve got an outdoor music venue.
 I’ve got a 2,500-square-foot outdoor deck.
 We are definitely a destination-based dispensary.
 I’ve seen consumption coming since the inception of regulated cannabis.”